 - Osteosarcoma (bone cancer) is the leading cause of death.
 Limping should be taken seriously and include a vet trip.

 - Hypothyroidism, caused by a low level of thyroid hormone, can be treated with medication.

 - Kidney disease is common with the breed, but they also have a creatinine level that is slightly higher than other breeds.
 If your vet diagnoses your dog only based on an elevated creatinine level, get a second opinion.

 - Corns appear like calluses on the paw pads and are often misdiagnosed as arthritis because of the pain involved.
-Special canine boots are available, as well as minor surgery to remove the corns.
+Special canine boots are available, as is minor surgery to remove the corns.

 - Pannus occurs when the cornea is inflamed.
-Treatment usually involves eye drops for the life of the pet; without it the dog might experience blindness.
+To stave off blindness, treatment usually involves eye drops for life.

 - Hypertension (high blood pressure) can appear to come on suddenly as a stroke, blindness, blood clot or as a result of another condition.
-The systolic reading is higher than other breeds and considered normal up to 150 mmHg, and regular screening is recommended.
+Regular screening is recommended.